AutoLogicTechnology/autologic-users/README.md

 If you have a user that doesn't belong to a particular department, such as an external company or contractor, then you can just make ```departments: []``` an empty list, like this.

 See the [Autologic Example Users](https://github.com/AutoLogicTechnology/example-users) repository for a working example on how-to use this pattern to easily manage users.

+## SSH Keys
+Each user's SSH is managed from a dedicted file.
+This makes the ```autologic_system_users:``` hash much easier to manage and read.

+When utilised, the role will use SSH keys found in ```files/sshkeys/{{autologic_system_users.username}}``` for managing your user's ```authorized_keys``` file.
+That is, in your Ansible root create a folder called ```files/sshkeys``` and place a new file in there with the same name as your username(s).
+This will be that user's dedicated SSH key file, enabling you to easily manage multiple keys and SSH options from a single point, without creating overly complicated variable files.

+See the [Autologic Example Users](https://github.com/AutoLogicTechnology/example-users) repository for a working example on how-to manage user SSH keys.

 ## License